aws/aws-cdk/CONTRIBUTING.md

 ### Linking against this repository

-If you are developing your own CDK application or library and want to use the locally checked out version of the AWS CDK, instead of the the version of npm, the `./link-all.sh` script will help here.
+If you are developing your own CDK application or library and want to use the locally checked out version of the AWS CDK, instead of the version of npm, the `./link-all.sh` script will help here.

 This script symlinks the built modules from the local AWS CDK repo under the `node_modules/` folder of the CDK app or library.